metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - DONE:read the sss reports
 - DONE:cutting it down to size
 - MUSTDONE:updating some of the methods talk
-- TODO:bringing in some of the new queries and diagrams I've done
+- DONE:bringing in some of the new queries and diagrams I've done
 - DONE:adding a few notes on the massive ddos
 - DONE: work out a good title
 - DONE: check out recent jcultecon papers -- the virtual si on digital is good starting point http://explore.tandfonline.com/page/ah/journal-of-cultural-economy-digital-world; should refer to articles by Marres & Fish, and possibly some of the stuff on markets; e.g. Callon or Deville on attachments?